Mailing list etiquette

 Apart from the screwed-up read order (especially when mixed together in a thread when someone responds using the mandated bottom-posting style), it also makes it impossible to quote only parts of the original mail.

 When you reply to a mail you let the mail client insert the previous mail quoted.
-Then you put the cursor on the first line of the mail and you move down through the mail, deleting all parts of the quotes that don't add context for your comments.
+Then you put the cursor on the first line of the mail and you move down through the mail, deleting all parts of the quotes that do not add context for your comments.
 When you want to add a comment you do so, inline, right after the quotes that relate to your comment.
 Then you continue downwards again.

 When most of the quotes have been removed and you have added your own words, you are done.